Ukhnaagiin Khürelsükh

-Ukhnaagiin Khürelsükh (Note: Ухнаагийн Хүрэлсүх /ʊxˌnɑːg ˈxʊrəlsʊx/ uukh-NAHG-_-KHUU-rəl-suukh; /mn/) (born 14 June 1968), also referred to as Khürelsükh Ukhnaa, is a Mongolian politician who has been the sixth president of Mongolia since 2021.
-He previously served as the 30th prime minister from 2017 to 2021 and was elected to the Parliament of Mongolia four times – in 2000, 2004, 2012 and 2020.
+Ukhnaagiin Khürelsükh (Note: Ухнаагийн Хүрэлсүх, /mn/) (born 14 June 1968) is a Mongolian politician who assumed office as the country's sixth president in 2021.
+He previously served as the 30th and 31st prime minister from 2017 to 2021 and was elected to the Parliament of Mongolia four times – in 2000, 2004, 2012, and 2020.

-Prior to his premiership, Khürelsükh served in the Mongolian government as Minister for Emergency Situations from 2004 to 2006, Minister for Professional Inspection from 2006 to 2008, and two stints as deputy prime minister between 2014 and 2017.
+Before his premiership, Khürelsükh served in the Mongolian government as Minister for Emergency Situations from 2004 to 2006, Minister for Professional Inspection from 2006 to 2008, and two stints as deputy prime minister between 2014 and 2017.
 He was the secretary-general of the Mongolian People's Party from 2008 to 2012 and its chairman from 2017 to 2021.

 Background

-Khürelsükh was born to a drivers' family on 14 June 1968 in Ulaanbaatar, Mongolia.
-His father, Ukhnaa, was born in Khentii province, prompting Khürelsükh to take up his father's birthplace as his constituency.
+Khürelsükh was born to a driver's family on 14 June 1968 in Ulaanbaatar, Mongolia.
+His father, Ukhnaa, was born in Khentii-Sükhbaatar Province, prompting Khürelsükh to take up his father's birthplace as his constituency.
 In an interview he gave for TV25, Khürelsükh stated that his father met his mother in Govi-Altai Province while he was making wells.
-The couple then moved to the capital Ulaanbaatar, where Khürelsükh was born.
+The couple then moved to the capital, Ulaanbaatar, where Khürelsükh was born.

+Prior to his birth, his father and older sister found a small bronze axe next to a hot spring well, thus prompting the family to name the newborn Khürelsükh, which literally means "bronze axe".
+Khürelsükh has one older brother, one older sister, and two younger brothers, most of whom are also drivers.
 According to an April 2024 article in JICA magazine, Khürelsükh stated on a 2022 visit to Japan that he "fondly remembers the warm hospitality of his host family when he came to Japan for a JICA training program as a young man."
-Prior to his birth, his father and older sister found a small bronze axe next to a hot spring well, thus prompting the family to name the newborn Khürelsükh, which literally means 'bronze axe'.
-Khürelsükh has one older brother, one older sister, and two younger brothers, most of whom are also drivers.

 Education

 Khürelsükh graduated from the Secondary School No. 2 in 1985.
 He graduated from the University of Defense in 1989, with a major in political studies.
-He studied public administration at the Institute of State Administration and Management Development and Law at the National University of Mongolia, from which he graduated in 1994 and 2000 respectively.
+He studied public administration at the Institute of State Administration and Management Development and Law at the National University of Mongolia, from which he graduated in 1994 and 2000, respectively.

 Military career

 From 1989 to 1990, Khürelsükh served as a political deputy in the 1152nd Unit of the Mongolian People's Army.
 He was the first Mongolian military officer to resign from duty to maintain his party membership in 1990 when the government sought to separate party membership from various (public) offices.
-Khurelsukh has the rank of colonel.
+Khürelsükh's highest rank was colonel.